wangzhe3224/awesome-systematic-trading/Readme.md

 - [Pytorch](https://github.com/pytorch/pytorch) | `Python` | - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 - [PyMC](https://github.com/pymc-devs/pymc) | `Python` | - Probabilistic Programming in Python: Bayesian Modeling and Probabilistic Machine Learning with Aesara

+### Computation Graph

+- [Dask](https://github.com/dask/dask) | `Python` | - Parallel computing with task scheduling in Python with a Pandas like API
+- [Incremental (JaneStreet)](https://github.com/janestreet/incremental) | `Ocaml` | - Incremental is a library that gives you a way of building complex computations that can update efficiently in response to their inputs changing, inspired by the work of Umut Acar et. al. on self-adjusting computations.
+Incremental can be useful in a number of applications
+- [GraphKit](https://github.com/yahoo/graphkit) | `Python` | - A lightweight Python module for creating and running ordered graphs of computations.

 ### Alternative libraries

 #### Numpy Alternatives